 This weighted course utilizes the same standards and requirements as English III with increased rigor in curriculum and assessments.
 A summer reading program is required in which a student is to read and write responses for a selected novel.
-Students must have successfully completed Honors English II or attain the required test score to enroll in this course.
+Students must have successfully completed Honors English II or attain the required test score to enroll in this course with their previous teacher's recommendation.